-Table 2: Sediment budget and organic carbon (OC) fluxes in the sub-environments of the Bute turbidite system over 10 and 100 yr timescales. a: sediment volumes derived from repeated bathymetric surveys between 2008 and 2018 (Heijnen et al.. in review).
+Table 2: Sediment budget and organic carbon (OC) fluxes in the sub-environments of the Bute turbidite system over 10 and 100 yr timescales. a: sediment volumes derived from repeated bathymetric surveys between 2008 and 2018 (Heijnen et al..
+2022).
 Sedimentation rates are obtained by dividing the sediment volume by the surface area of a given sub-environment.
 Volume uncertainties are based on vertical accuracy of the multibeam surveys of 0.5 % of the water depth. hence the 600 m deep lobe is greatly affected (Heijnen et al..
 2020). b: Assumed sedimentation rates in the channel and lobe are based on c and Baudin et al. (2020; see Suppl.
 Material). c: Sedimentation rates in the overbank and distal basin are based on 210Pb and 137Cs dating (Syvistki et al..
 1988.
 Heerema.
 2020; Suppl.
 Material).
 OC annual fluxes are obtained as follows: OC flux = Sediment volume x TOC x (1-Porosity) x Density

 8. References